openstack/charm-glance/README.md

 ## Deployment

-This section includes four different deployment scenarios (with their respective backends).
+This section includes five different deployment scenarios (with their respective backends).
 Each scenario requires these applications to be present: keystone, nova-cloud-controller, nova-compute, and a cloud database.